DaveeeKR/windows_utility_tool/README.md

 - Add support for more os (with detecting which os is currently installed)
 - Checkboxes for bloatware to select wich one needs to be deleted
 - Add feature for installing soft such as discord, steam etc.

+For safety reason i will not upload compiled .exe file :)